nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 12 - Simple Filters.markdown

 ## Chapter 12 - Simple Filters

 01. Assume that the file is named _foo_.
-Execute the following command-line to print it in reverse:
+Execute the following command line to print it in reverse:

 	`pr -n -t foo | sort -nr | cut -f 2 -`